marlonsingleton/A_Walkthrough_AZ_CLI/README.md

     stop         : Stop an instance of the Data Migration Service.
 While stopped, it can't be used to run data migrations and the owner won't be billed. wait         : Place the CLI in a waiting state until a condition of the DMS instance is met.

+If you are automating actions within your Azure environment using event grid?
+You're covered!

+PS C:\WINDOWS\system32> az eventgrid -h

+Group
+    az eventgrid : Manage Azure Event Grid topics and subscriptions.

+Subgroups:
+    event-subscription : Manage event subscriptions for an Event Grid topic or for an Azure resource.
+    topic              : Manage Azure Event Grid topics. topic-type         : Get details for topic types.

+PS C:\WINDOWS\system32> az eventgrid event-subscription -h

+Group
+    az eventgrid event-subscription : Manage event subscriptions for an Event Grid topic or for an Azure resource.
+        Manage event subscriptions for an Event Grid topic, Azure subscription, resource group or for any other Azure resource that supports event notifications.

+Commands:
+    create : Create a new event subscription for an Event Grid topic or for an Azure resource. delete : Delete an event subscription.
+    list   : List event subscriptions.
+    show   : Get the details of an event subscription. update : Update an event subscription.

 </pre>